King Island Council area

-In comparison, the Arts and Recreation Services workforce within King Island Council area employed % as Clerical and Administrative Workers; 71.4% as Technicians and Trades Workers; and % as Managers.
+In comparison, the Arts and Recreation Services workforce in the King Island Council area employed 0% as Clerical and Administrative Workers; 71.4% as Technicians and Trades Workers and 0% as Managers.

-The major differences between the jobs held by the Public Administration and Safety workforce in King Island Council area and the Arts and Recreation Services workforce were:
+The major differences between the jobs held by the Public Administration and Safety workforce in the King Island Council area and Arts and Recreation Services were:

-The largest changes in the jobs held by the Public Administration and Safety in King Island Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Public Administration and Safety workforce in the King Island Council area between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (-13 local workers)